 The last part of the bootcamp dealt with issues such as using references strategically to signal you are part of the journal conversation, (see also What do you cite?
 Using references strategically [7/8]).
 We also discussed the importance of writing a good letter to the editor to help the editor see the paper’s contribution and pick the right reviewers (see also Why do I need to write a letter to the editor?
 [8/8]), and getting the paper edited and/or proofread.
-A picture of the plenary discussion can be found below with Ericka in full flow asking a question.
+The related video is embeded below.

 Other things that you can do to improve the chances of getting your paper through the desk-reject phase are getting your name known as someone who has something important to contribute to this field and someone who is likely to do a good job if given the chance to revise and resubmit the paper.
 The following two blogpost give you tips that might help you in this respect: